SwarmUS/SwarmUS-doc/docs/sections/reference/Interloc/how_it_works/distance.md

 ### One-to-Many

 The drawback of the one-to-one algorithm is that, in a multi-agent scenario, three messages must be sent for each agent to know their distance to a single other robot.
-The number of messages for every agent to know its distance from every other agent grows factorially thus decreasing the refresh rate of the whole system:
+The number of messages for every agent to know its distance from every other agent grows factorially thus decreasing the refresh rate of the whole system.
-$$
-N_{messages} = 3 \cdot \frac{N_{agents}!}{2\cdot(N_{agents}-2)!}
-$$

 Instead of having every agent perform a 1:1 TWR with every other agent, the scheme presented previously is extended to allow multiple Responders.
 Instead of having one Initiator and one Responder, we have one Initiator and $N-1$ Responders (every agent except for the Initiator).
 The message exchange is then very similar to the 1:1 scenario: